adeelzahid94/adeelzahid94/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+Welcome to my profile:tada:!
+Here is a bit about me:

 I am pursuing Masters at University of California, Berkeley focusing on Product Management

 - :penguin: I love to work at the intersection of computer science, design and business.
 Product Management is the perfect mix